-We have developed 10 new case studies to help those interested in starting a care farm or working on a care farm, care farmers, commissioners and potential commissioners in health, social care and specialist education, potential care farming service users and their families.
+We have developed a number of case studies to help people find out more about care farming - including those interested in starting a care farm or working on a care farm, care farmers, referral agencies, commissioners and potential commissioners in health, social care and specialist education, potential care farming service users and their families.

 Our case studies highlight a number of aspects about care farm setup and development, the activities that take place on each farm and the associated challenges and achievements that care farms have experienced.You will also find case studies that look at care farming from a service user’s perspective, demonstrating the immense value that care farming can have for individual beneficiaries and service users.

 Beetle Bank Social Farm in York provides care for individuals living with dementia; Justin discusses how Beetle Bank has reached the position it is in today, and the challenges and achievements they’ve seen since setup.

 Densholme Care Farm in East Yorkshire has been running for over a decade, providing care mostly for adults with physical or learning difficulties and young people in Alternative Provision.
 Service users can take part and gain skills in animal husbandry, horticulture and orchard management, fencing and tree planting and even pond digging and maintenance.